pallavbakshi/rusTree/docs/src/cli_usage/options.md

 These flags can be combined to specify a size range, e.g. `--min-file-size 10K --max-file-size 1M`.

+## Utility & Configuration

+- `--config-file <FILE>` – Merge a specific TOML file into the active configuration.
+May be used multiple times; later files override earlier ones.

+- `--no-config` – Skip automatic discovery of project/global config files.

+- `--generate-config` – Print a fully-commented config template and exit.

+- `--verbose` – Print the fully merged configuration (and LLM config, if applicable) before running so you can see exactly what options RusTree will use.

 ## Sorting

 - `-U, --unsorted`